 Authors are strongly encouraged to include an automated test suite covering the core functionality of their software.

-Good: An automated test suite hooked up to an external service such as Travis-CI or similar
+Good: An automated test suite hooked up to continuous integration (GitHub Actions, Circle CI, or similar)

-OK: Documented manual steps that can be followed to check the expected functionality of the software (e.g. a sample input file to assert behaviour)
+OK: Documented manual steps that can be followed to objectively check the expected functionality of the software (e.g., a sample input file to assert behavior)

-Bad (not acceptable): No way for you the reviewer to check whether the software works
+Bad (not acceptable): No way for you, the reviewer, to objectively assess whether the software works